Open quantum-classical systems: A hybrid MASH master equation: Theory

 Therefore, our new hybrid method has two distinct mechanisms of changing the active state, as illustrated in Fig.~\ref{fig:hops_v_jumps}.
 First, there are the deterministic ``hops'' caused by the NACs which couple the classical coordinates to the quantum subsystem.
 Similarly to the original MASH method, these occur whenever $S_z$ crosses the equator of the Bloch sphere.
 Second, there are the stochastic ``jumps'' that resample $\bm{S}$ in the other hemisphere.
 These resemble the Lindblad operators in a stochastically unraveled master equation.

 As in the original MASH method, hopping between adiabatic surfaces is accompanied by a momentum rescaling along the direction of the NAC to conserve the available energy and a reflection in the case of frustrated hops.\cite{MASH} However, we do not rescale the momentum after jumps, because they are caused by the system--bath interactions and thus do not have to conserve the energy of the system.

-This completes the definition of the hybrid Redfield--MASH method.
+In the same way that MASH is justified through its connection to the QCLE,\cite{MASH,MASHreview} the hybrid dynamics described in this section are consistent with the short-time limit of the partial Wigner transform of Eq.~\eqref{eq:redfield_secular_me_time}.
+Appendix \ref{ap:qcle-cme} explains the connection between the hybrid Redfield--MASH method and the secular-Redfield version of the ``QCLE inside a classical master equation (QCLE-CME)'' derived in Refs.~\onlinecite{QCLE-CME-friction,QCLE-CME} for full Redfield dynamics.